 (But let’s be honest….this is pretty cool!)

-Teacher Organizational Tools #3: Giant Class Calendar
+Classroom Organizational Tool #3: Giant Class Calendar

 If your students are anything like mine, they like to see what is coming up.
 They like to see what they missed.
 Of course, they want to see excitement, too (birthday, assemblies, etc.) Enter this calendar.
 It is large enough that it can be visible from a distance.
 The nice part about this is it comes with a ton of different tools to use with it (tacks, markers, etc.) so they can be designated for the calendar only.

 These caddies can function however you see necessary.
 They can hold art supplies, make “all you need” stations for a table.
-Again, just another “ah ha!” way to keep you and your students organized.
+Again, just another “ah-ha!” way to keep you and your students organized.
 When they’re done using whatever goes in them, it’s easy enough to just drop them in and be done with them.
 Such a fantastic idea.
-You can find them here.
+You can find them here (ad).

-Teacher Organizational Tools #1: Magnetic Borders
+Classroom Organization Tool #1: Magnetic Borders

 You can see that no two days look alike.
 You can also see how I make my best attempts to divide up the board.
 I’ve used masking tape (the board gets gummy after a while), a yardstick and a dry erase marker (a student will inevitably bump into this and erase something), and even hanging up typed labels to try and make sections (you can’t edit these as you go, obviously).
 THEN I discovered magnetic borders!

 You can create any number of divisions on your whiteboard.
 You can also add an extra student-centered element and give your students this task when presenting or using the whiteboard for an activity.
 They like anything that gives them a little autonomy that everyone else will be taking a look at (and a little flair never hurt).
-Find them here.
+Find them here (ad).